 If you want a quieter, less commercial destination then look at Levi or Saariselka which many tour operators now offer.

-Levi is where we have chosen to visit, just a 15 minute drive from Kittila airport and is the largest ski resort in Lapland, so if you plan to ski as well as visit Santa then this is a great destination to choose.
+Levi is where we decided to stay, just a 15 minute drive from Kittila airport.
+What makes Levi such a nice destination to visit in Finnish Lapland is that its the largest ski resort in Lapland, so if you plan to ski as well as visit Santa then this is a great destination to choose.
 The stunning surroundings of Levi offer a perfect idyllic location for husky and reindeer safaris or snowshoe walks taking in the Northern Lights.

 This small town also has plenty of restaurants, shops and bars whilst the famous snow village is around a 40 minute drive away and is rebuilt every winter with more than 15million kilos of snow.

 Saariselka is located in northern Lapland, and you fly into Ivalo airport.
 If you are looking for an authentic Lapland experience then Saariselka is a great option, where you can combine a visit to Santa with snowmobile safaris, husky rides in the beautiful Urho Kekkonen National Park.

 Other destinations include Yllas, Luosto, Karesuando and Pallas all of which offer unique and less commercial Lapland experiences.